linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Derivatives Market Complete Full/chapters manual/23 Monte Carlo Valuation.md

 ---
-aliases:
-tags:
-key_concepts:
-parent_directory:
+title: "Chapter 23 - Monte Carlo Valuation"
+parent_directory: Derivatives Market Complete Full/chapters manual
+formatted: 2025-12-21 11:20:00 AM
+formatter_model: claude-sonnet-4-5-20250929
+cli-tool: claude-code
+primary_tags:
+  - monte carlo valuation
+  - risk neutral pricing
+  - path dependent options
+secondary_tags:
+  - asian options
+  - poisson distribution
+  - control variates
+  - stratified sampling
+  - american options
+  - lognormal stock prices
 cssclasses: academia
-title: D derivatives have a (relatively simple) valuation formula, or can be valued binomially.
-For many common derivatives, however, a different approach is necessary.
-For example, consider arithmetic Asian options.
-There is no simple valuation formula for such options, and the binomial pricing approach is difficult because the final payoff depends on the specific path the stock price takes through the tree—i.e., the payoff is path-dependent.
-A pricing method that can be used in such cases is Monte Carlo valuation.
-In Monte Carlo valuation we simulate future stock prices and then use these simulated prices to compute the discounted expected payoff of the option.
-linter-yaml-title-alias: D derivatives have a (relatively simple) valuation formula, or can be valued binomially.
-For many common derivatives, however, a different approach is necessary.
-For example, consider arithmetic Asian options.
-There is no simple valuation formula for such options, and the binomial pricing approach is difficult because the final payoff depends on the specific path the stock price takes through the tree—i.e., the payoff is path-dependent.
-A pricing method that can be used in such cases is Monte Carlo valuation.
-In Monte Carlo valuation we simulate future stock prices and then use these simulated prices to compute the discounted expected payoff of the option.
 ---

+# Monte Carlo Valuation

-# D derivatives have a (relatively simple) valuation formula, or can be valued binomially.
+Derivatives have a (relatively simple) valuation formula, or can be valued binomially.
 For many common derivatives, however, a different approach is necessary.
 For example, consider arithmetic Asian options.
 There is no simple valuation formula for such options, and the binomial pricing approach is difficult because the final payoff depends on the specific path the stock price takes through the tree—i.e., the payoff is path-dependent.
 A pricing method that can be used in such cases is Monte Carlo valuation.
 In Monte Carlo valuation we simulate future stock prices and then use these simulated prices to compute the discounted expected payoff of the option.

 Monte Carlo valuation is performed using the risk-neutral distribution, where we assume that assets earn the risk-free rate on average, and we then discount the expected payoff using the risk-free rate.
 We will see in this chapter that risk-neutral pricing is a cornerstone of Monte Carlo valuation; using the actual distribution instead would create a complicated discounting problem.